uikit/uikit-site/docs/pages/scroll.md

 <a href="#my-id" uk-scroll="offset: 100"></a>
 ```

 If the `offset` option is not set, the offset falls back to the `--uk-scroll-offset` custom property which is defined in the UIkit CSS.
 By default, it's set to the navbar height.
 Using the custom property instead of setting the `offset` option has the advantage that the offset is only applied if a navbar is present on the page.
-Additionaly, it allows overriding the `--uk-scroll-offset` custom CSS property for different navbar heights on different viewports.
+Additionally, it allows overriding the `--uk-scroll-offset` custom CSS property for different navbar heights on different viewports.

 ***